haijin-development/php-persistency/README.md

 });
 ```

-#### Uses a highly expressive and adaptable query language that mimics the sql and Elasticsearch query structure.
+#### Uses a highly expressive and adaptable query language that mimics each database engine, sql and no sql, query structure.

 Most query builders usually compare a table field against a value.
 More complex filters are achieved by executing raw sql strings.